 Features of the program are:

-I look forward to you joining the Mentor Program and providing your experience to one of our Young Professionals.
-If you have any questions or would like to support some of our other initiatives, please contact Craig Hook.
+We look forward to you joining the Mentor Program and providing your experience to one of our Young Professionals.
+If you have any questions or would like to support some of our other initiatives, please contact Dani Tamati.

-Should you wish to participate, please download the appropriate form, complete and return to Craig Hook via email at firstname.lastname@example.org
+Should you wish to participate, please download the appropriate form, complete and return to Dani via email at firstname.lastname@example.org

 The WA Mining Club Young Professionals aspires to drive diversification and innovation within the mining industry, through creation of a forum that supports development and retention of young professionals.
 We will establish a career-long network of individuals who are building their careers in mining.